norpchen/Marlin/README.md

 * Baudrate kicked up to 5000000
 * Switch Y-Stop and E-Stop pins to work around SD card issue.

-Things that have NOT changed from Lincomatic's version:
+Things that have NOT changed from Lincomatic's version (unless noted above)
 * Movement and acceleration and stepper control logic
-* Heater control logic (other than the max temperature change)
+* Heater control
 * LCD menus

+Known Issues:
+* I have not moved my new strings into language.h to facilitate translations / localization

 ----------------------------------------------------------------------------------